cecton/blog/content/posts/bugs-lazy-brain.md

 perfect code all the time.
 Of course you are doing your best to produce bug-free code but remember that this won't happen in real life.

-The second important point is that you need to acknowledge your own ignorance to put yourself in a constantly learning mindset.
+The second important point (and the whole point of this blog post) is that you need to acknowledge your own ignorance to put yourself in a constantly learning mindset.
 When you are in a learning mindset you are continuously seeking to understand and know what you are doing before committing and pushing code.
 Of course learning has a cost in development time but one of the best consequences is that you are going to save the time to the person who is going to debug your code.

 Last and not least: the lazy brain is only one part of the bug problem.
 There are many other aspects that are actually involved in the high number of bugs